 Vidprevtyn COVID-19 Vaccine Description

-The Sanofi - GSK Vidprevtyn vaccine candidate combines innovative technologies to produce an adjuvanted recombinant protein-based COVID-19 vaccine.
+The Sanofi - GSK Vidprevtyn protein-based vaccine candidate combines innovative technologies to produce an adjuvanted recombinant protein-based COVID-19 vaccine.
 Combining a protein-based antigen and an adjuvant is well-established and used in several vaccines.

-On October 28, 2020, Sanofi and GSK announced they initiated a Phase 1/2 study on September 3rd with 440 subjects enrolled and anticipated first results in early December 2020 to support initiating a pivotal Phase 3 study before the end of 2020.
+On October 28, 2020, Sanofi and GSK announced they initiated a Phase 1/2 study on September 3rd with 440 subjects enrolled and anticipated first results in early December 2020 to support forming a pivotal Phase 3 study before the end of 2020.
 If these data are sufficient for licensure application, it is planned to request regulatory approval from the first half of 2021.

 Sanofi and GSK announced that on December 11, 2020, a Phase 1/2 study showed an immune response comparable to patients who had recovered from COVID-19 in adults aged 18 to 49 years but a lower immune response in older adults, likely due to an insufficient concentration of the antigen.